Robert Thieme: Doctrine of love

-Thieme wrote an entire book on the love of God, and an overview may be found on pages 14-19 of "The Unfailing Love of God."
-He taught that the divine attribute of love was expressed to the human race unconditionally at the Cross.
-Only scriptural passages where human characteristics God does not possess are ascribed to God, as in Romans 9:13 where God is said to love and hate human beings, were considered anthropopathisms, or language of accommodation to convey the policy of divine justice toward unbelieving humanity.
+Thieme taught that divine love was expressed to the human race unconditionally at the Cross, and therefore the response must be a non-meritorious one—faith alone in Christ alone.
+Thieme wrote an entire book on the love of God, and an overview may be found on pages 14–19 of "The Unfailing Love of God."
+In his book, Thieme distinguished between divine love, human love, and the virtuous love mandated by the Scripture for the believer in Jesus Christ.
+Through careful grammatical and categorical development, Thieme explained how the powerful virtue-love provided for the spiritual life of the believer is patterned after divine love.
+Lastly, Thieme addressed the anthropopathism of love.
+Only scriptural passages where human characteristics God does not possess are ascribed to God (e.g. Rom.
+9:13) were considered anthropopathisms, or language of accommodation to convey the policy of divine justice toward unbelieving humanity.

-Some have mischaracterized Thieme's teaching on divine love, saying "Thieme believed that human love and divine love must be strongly distinguished, arguing that the Biblical descriptions of God's love are purely anthropopathic, rather than literal."

 Criticism

 Thieme's teachings have been the topic of criticism from individuals such as Stewart Custer, Robert Walter, Joe Wall, George King, D. Koopmans, R. L. Hymers, Jr and John R. Rice.